 Pension funds, which are independent non-governmental entities, are an important source of long-term finance in Iceland and are active in the financial market through their investments activities.
 These funds invest in domestic bonds, equity capital and in some foreign securities.
+In addition, the pension funds have become active competitors after they started increasing their mortgage lending to the public.
 Membership in a pension fund is obligatory for wage earners and self-employed individuals, in accordance with Act No. 129/1997, on Mandatory Pension Insurance and on the Activities of Pension Funds.
 In addition, ten security companies are operating primarily domestically and provide services to professional and institutional investors.
 Many of them operated mutual funds of various kinds.

-Furthermore, there are three major insurance companies, Tryggingamiðstöðin, Sjóvá and Vátryggingafélag Íslands hf., which are licensed to operate in Iceland, and have been active in the financial market through their investment activities in Iceland and are listed on Nasdaq Iceland.
+Furthermore, there are four major insurance companies, Tryggingamiðstöðin hf., Sjóvá-Almennar tryggingar hf., Vátryggingafélag Íslands hf., and Vörður tryggingar hf., which are licensed to operate in Iceland., Tryggingamiðstöðin hf., Sjóvá Almenar tryggingar hf., and Vátryggingarfélag Ísland hf. have been active in the financial market through their investment activities in Iceland and are listed on Nasdaq Iceland.